To review, document, and encourage the preservation of the Town of Mono's cultural and natural heritage.

 Property owners are provided notice that their property is being added to the list of Properties of Interest.
 The property owners then have an opportunity to object.
 Objections are to be provided in writing to the Clerk of the town, stating the reasons for objection.
 Council will then make the determination about whether to remove the property or not.

-Meetings are held on the fourth Monday of each month at 7 p.m. in the Town Hall Committee Meeting Room.
+Meetings are held on the third Monday of each month at 7 p.m. in the Town Hall Committee Meeting Room.

 Meeting dates and location are subject to change.
 Meetings, including agenda, are published on the Council and Committee page.